 If your dog was used to playing with other dogs, but started to become too boisterous or even aggressive, telling them off is only making the problem worse.
 Instead, try to distract your dog and remove them from the situation using a happy voice rather than a reprimand.

-If your dog has dog friends, you can continue to socialise with the dogs they know and minimise their exposure to other dogs for a while.
+If your dog has dog friends, you can continue to socialise with the dogs they know.
+Minimise their exposure to other dogs for a while though.
 Avoiding repeated negative experiences in the presence of other dogs will help stop the problem from getting worse.

 It's really important that they're not punished for their 'bad manners'.
 Telling dogs off, shouting or using more physical methods can make dogs even more scared and worried and their behaviour can get worse.
 In these types of situations, ask a professional for help.